-Google Now, the smart voice assistant from the search giant, allows you to accomplish many tasks using nothing but your voice.
+Google Assistant, the smart voice assistant from the search giant, allows you to accomplish many tasks using nothing but your voice.
 You can use voice control on your device with this application, but it’s limited to understanding only a few commands.

-The good news is you can use two awesome tools to extend the use of Google Now.
+The good news is you can use two awesome tools to extend the use of Google Assistant.
 This means better control and more functions for you to do custom jobs, all enabled with just your voice.
 If this tickles your fancy, have a look at how you can set this up.

 You will need to either Commandr or AutoVoice (just pick one), but to be able to run either of them, you will need to get Tasker, which is a paid app.
 However, you can play around with Tasker’s trial version for 7 days first before deciding if you want to get it (for US$3.75).
 With this combo, you can send preset messages to friends and colleagues, post a pre-defined status update to your favorite social network amongst many other things.

 Google Assistant was first introduced in Google Allo, and it slowly replaced the old de-facto virtual assistant for...
 Read more